About Susan

 Susan’s book-in-progress, How Math Will Save Your Life, will be published by W.W.
 Norton.
 Her earlier book, How To Free Your Inner Mathematician (Oxford University Press, 2020), received the Mathematical Association of America’s Euler Book Prize for an exceptionally well-written book with a positive impact on the public’s view of math.

 Susan was a Spencer Fellow at the Columbia University Graduate School of Journalism.
-Her writing has also been recognized with fellowships from Oxford University’s Reuters Institute, National Association of Science Writers, Council for the Advancement of Science Writing, Heidelberg Laureate Forum Foundation in Germany, and the Mila–Quebec AI Institute in Canada.
-Prior to pivoting her career to public science literacy, Susan was a tenured mathematics professor, for which she earned the university’s Excellence in Teaching Award.
-She has since taught creative nonfiction at Bard College.
+She has received writing fellowships from Oxford University’s Reuters Institute, the National Association of Science Writers, the Council for the Advancement of Science Writing, the Heidelberg Laureate Forum Foundation in Germany, and the Mila–Quebec AI Institute in Canada.
+She is represented by Marissa Koors at Curious Minds.

 Susan earned a PhD in mathematics at Dartmouth College, an MA in science writing at Johns Hopkins, and a BA in anthropology at Bard College.
 She lives on the New Hampshire Seacoast.
 Sign up for her free monthly newsletter.